 Teaching Sustainable Environment

 The teaching activities of the Sustainable Environment team are closely linked to its research activities and its platforms and laboratories.
-They are carried out by 4 teacher-researchers (Blanche Collin, Catherine Keller, Nicolas Roche and Danielle Slomberg)1 ATER and several engineers and researchers in the team who develop innovative pedagogical approaches.
+They are carried out by 4 teacher-researchers (Blanche Collin, Catherine Keller, Nicolas Roche and Danielle Slomberg)1 ATER and several engineers and researchers in the team who develop innovative teaching approaches.

 - Licence mention SVT (course EARTH, ENVIPOM and H&E)